The priest of the parish: Dinner Party variation

 The words have to be said exactly right otherwise you are demoted to the end of the table (a drink is usually involved) and become the last number.
 Everyone is then required shift to the right one seat and then assumes that position's number (or name).

 The game finishes when everyone has had enough.

+King Plaster Palacey

+"King Plaster Palacey" is a variation similar to The Prince of Paris is played with a King and three sons named White Cap, Red Cap, Brown Cap.

+Red Cap says, "Plaster Palacey had a son, whose name was old daddy White Cap."

+White Cap, in an injured voice, says, "Me, sir?"